graphile/crystal/packages/graphile-build-pg/README.md

 [look-ahead](https://www.graphile.org/graphile-build/look-ahead/) features,
 they're more efficient, even, than `DataLoader`-based solutions.

-An example of an application built on `graphile-build-pg` is [PostGraphQL v4+](https://github.com/postgraphql/postgraphql) which allows you to run just one command to instantly get a fully working and secure GraphQL API up and running based on your PostgreSQL database schema.
+An example of an application built on `graphile-build-pg` is [PostGraphile v4+](https://github.com/graphile/postgraphile) which allows you to run just one command to instantly get a fully working and secure GraphQL API up and running based on your PostgreSQL database schema.

-**It is recommended that you use PostGraphQL directly unless you really want to get low level access to this library.**
+**It is recommended that you use PostGraphile directly unless you really want to get low level access to this library.**

 If you prefer to use the plugins yourself it's advised that you use the